4th of July Fireworks Celebration

 From the eastern Los Angeles area, drive west on the Santa Monica Freeway (10-W) to the San Diego Freeway (405-S).
 Exit at the Marina Freeway (90).
 Take the Marina Freeway for approximately 3 miles.
 Before the freeway ends, turn left onto Mindanao Way, and drive into the Marina area.
 Turn left or right onto Admiralty Way to your destination.

 Viewing the Fireworks Display From a Boat

 Fireworks are launched from a floating barge located in the main channel between Fisherman’s Village and the Breakwater.
 Boats are allowed to idle in the main channel (no anchoring).
-A designated ‘fall-out’ zone surrounds the fireworks launch site where no is be allowed to enter.
+A designated ‘fall-out’ zone surrounds the fireworks launch site where no one is allowed to enter.
 Fireworks can also be viewed from Santa Monica Bay.